It’s 1942. Britain is at war with Germany and it is not going that well.

 But that year Doris Adams and two other Christian women became concerned for the new Melton Farm Estate.
 It was then Warwick Avenue and Edwin Avenue.
 The friends decided to hold an open-air service for children of the area.
 It was to take place on the spare land where the church now stands.
 Sadly it rained on the evening they planned, so it got cancelled.

 But they were not put off.
 They noticed that a butcher’s shop was empty.
-And soon this was rented and meetings were taking place regularly
+And soon this was rented and meetings were taking place regularly.

 It wasn’t long before many people were coming along on Sundays.
 They had to use the front shop and the back room.
 And sometimes the stairs had to be used as seats.
+Sister Doris recalled that as many as 60 adults attended Sunday evening services in that shop.

 There were never any appeals for money and yet all of their expenses were always covered.

 But it soon became clear that a bigger building was going to be needed.
 There was spare land opposite the shops.
 But the owner was abroad and his manager was not playing ball.
 In any case it was wartime.
 It was not possible to build because there were no spare materials.
 And there were very few skilled and able-bodied workers.
 What would they do?
+But God provided both the money needed and the land.

 So there was a new church but it needed a bigger building.
 And it looked impossible.
 But they believed that nothing was impossible for God.
 They prayed to him for a fortnight.

-Now they had to get permission from the Council to build on the land.
+They had to get permission from the Council to build on the land.
 This took a long time.
 But Woodbridge Council finally said, “Yes.”
 The trouble was that half of the land was in Melton.
 And it had been there that they had planned to put up the hut!
 So they had to agree to put the hut on the Woodbridge bit.

 But now they had a new problem.
 How would they get the hut to the land?
 It was a mile away.
 Where would they get a truck and a driver to move it?
 It was wartime and both were in short supply.